Last Heroes cultivate new sound & intention on sophomore Ophelia EP, ‘Finding Light’ [EP REVIEW]

 Featured photo: Connor Moos.

 Ophelia favorites Last Heroes have just made quite the statement with their second full deliverance on Seven Lions‘ esteemed melodic imprint.
-The Colorado-based duo now unveils their lengthy EP, Finding Light.
+The Colorado-based duo, made up of Garrett Lucero and Brian Helander, now unveils their lengthy EP, Finding Light.
 They’re not calling it a long-form album just yet, although plenty of artists put out 8-track full-lengths all the time.
-Between this newest project, countless one-off singles, and their strong debut EP, the rising melodic bass duo have unequivocably released enough material just in this past 12 months alone.
-Enough material, in fact, taht they could have doled out a debut studio album at this point.
+Between the new EP, countless one-off singles and remixes, and their strong debut EP, the rising melodic bass duo have doled out enough material over the past 12 months that they could have a debut studio album at this point.
 However, just as timing is everything in the music business, we suspect that slow-and-steady wins the race with this production duo.

-Inspirational, resonant, poignant, and meaningful, the Finding Light EP spans eight tracks in length.
-Last Heroes already released the project’s two lead singles, “Love Like Us,” featuring Ophelia staple RUNN, and “Passing Through” with Trove.
+The Finding Light EP spans eight tracks in length.
+Lucero and Helander already released the project’s two lead singles, “Love Like Us,” featuring Ophelia staple RUNN, and “Passing Through” with Trove.
 Now they build on those sonic narratives with six more records that enlist some standout collaborators— from Kiwi acoustic band Woodlock, to indie-folk singer-songwriter Clay Finnesand, to pop artist Heather Sommer, among many other talented vocalists.
 Throughout the listening journey, Last Heroes not only builds upon the four emotionally evocative, ethereal tracks on their first Ophelia EP.
 They also showcase how far they’ve come in a year and forecast where they are headed.

 Mixing elements of indie, folk, pop, and their signature melodic bass stamp, the entire EP represents the next evolutionary step in the duo’s career.
-That is to say, Last Heroes are making their clear and very intentional foray into the melodic feel-good movement being paved by SLANDER, Seven Lions, and sad boi’s Porter Robinson, Illenium, Said The Sky, William Black, and others.
+That is to say, Last Heroes are making a clear and intentional foray into the melodic feel-good movement being paved by SLANDER, Seven Lions, and sad boi’s Porter Robinson, Illenium, Said The Sky, William Black, among others.
 So, in a sense, the EP itself is a proverbial “step up to the plate.”
-It’s a vision of where Last Heroes sees themselves down the line.
+It’s a vision of where Lucero and Helander see themselves down the line.
 A statement of what team the pair sees themselves on.
 And, importantly, a manifestation of which players they will be playing alongside.